berkos/git-analyzer/README.md

 [![Build Status](https://travis-ci.org/berkos/git-analyzer.svg?branch=master)](https://travis-ci.org/berkos/git-analyzer)

 Yet another Git Analyzer.
-It can output to STDOUT or Csv format.
+It prints all the authors and their contribution in your screen in a nice format on a given period.
+It can output to STDOUT or CSV format.
 Run `git-analyzer --help`` for more

 ## Installation